 Small Grains Research

-Our small grains field trials enter their third year in 2016.
+Our small grains field trials enter their fourth year in 2017.
 We are working in conjunction with Cornell University and Cornell Cooperative Extension of Ulster County to evaluate small grain varieties.
 These include barley, rye, oats, and wheat.
 End-user testing with our partners at Wild Hive Grain Mill and Bread Alone Bakery over the winter provided important initial feedback for evaluating the quality of each variety for milling and baking.
-This spring, small plots of spring grains were planted along with larger grow-outs of AAC Synergy barley and Tom, a hard red spring wheat.

 Ecological Land Management